 According to medical sources, nearly 50% of women using Depo-Provera report experiencing amenorrhea within the first year of use.
 While many adjust to these changes, some may find that the unpredictability of menstrual changes is a reason to discontinue use.

-Cancer & Cardiovascular Risks
+Cancer and Cardiovascular Risks

 While research is ongoing, some studies suggest a potential link between Depo-Provera use and an increased risk of breast cancer in certain groups.